pedagogical section newsletter

 PSC Publications

-A reminder to our members and friends that all PSC publications are available via Waldorf Publications
+A reminder to our members and friends that all PSC publications are available via Waldorf Publications.

-Those publications will soon include a re-printing of
+Those publications will soon include a re-printing of Towards the Deepening of Waldorf Education.

 A Great Deal of Gratitude